-As food becomes a hot topic of discussion, Occidental continues to expand its curriculum to included new courses to explore the role of food in politics, society, and culture.
+As food becomes a hot topic of discussion, Occidental continues to expand its curriculum to include new courses for exploring the role of food in politics, society, and culture.

 At Occidental, there are many opportunities for students to learn about food both in and out of the classroom.
 Many different departments offer classes on the subject, ranging from the more scientific aspects of nutrition and diet, to the complex relationship between taste and hearing.

 CSP 72, Restaurant Culture taught by John Lang.
-This freshman Cultural Studies Program (CSP) class seeks to examine restaurant culture, history, and employment in order to look critically at society and the individual.
+This first-year Cultural Studies Program (CSP) class seeks to examine restaurant culture, history, and employment in order to look critically at society and the individual.

 KINE 312, Diet, Disease, and Exercise, taught by Eric Sternlicht.
 This science course looks at degenerative diseases and how diet and exercise can be used as treatment and prevention tools.

 MUSC 385, Music and Food, taught by David Kasunic.
 This course explores the connection between food and music from the 16th century forward while considering many areas of academia in the discussion, including looking at 16th century 'table music,' the rise of the restaurant, and the idea of 'fine dining' in the United States.

 SOC 240, Sociology of Food, taught by John Lang.
 This course looks to question the connections that the preparation, consumption, production, and distribution of food has with culture and society.

 UEP 101, Environment and Society is an introductory course on environment and society, designed for students with an interest in urban and environmental issues.
 There are various topical areas covered in the course, including water issues (where our water comes from) and food system issues (where our food comes from and how it is manufactured and sold).